 With thanks to Grainne Curran and the Listen Group at Barking and Dagenham Child and Adolescent Mental Health Service (CAMHS), North East London Foundation Trust (NELFT).

 Barking and Dagenham CAMHS has prioritised young people’s participation by forming a participation group to advise and co-develop changes to the service.
-Whilst considering how to implement the THRIVE Framework (Wolpert et al., 2016), Barking and Dagenham CAMHS realised that it would be crucial to involve young people in changes to service design.
+Whilst considering how to implement the THRIVE Framework for system change (Wolpert et al., 2019), Barking and Dagenham CAMHS realised that it would be crucial to involve young people in changes to service design.
 Therefore, the Listen Group was revived in October 2017, with the help of a local bursary scheme set up to support the implementation of THRIVE.

 The Listen Group meets on a half-termly basis.
 A specific focus is identified, which changes over time, and new participants are recruited to ensure a wide breadth of young people across the service are able to input into the service design.